 The old dog had to be put to sleep so that the baby would be safe.
 That

 was the crux of the matter.

-made a wise decision.
+Her parents had made a "wise" decision.

 But today was the end of a good friend who had grown up with her.
 Who had

-a change of behaviour to being aggressive.
+a change of behaviour - aggressiveness.

 I needed more

 information on the dog's history as I examined this dog.
 "Will the Spitz

 bite if you don't pat his face and which side would cause him to bite?"

 when I pat his right cheek."